 - What it treats: Compressed nerve pain from herniated discs

-- How it works: By created more space for compressed nerves and relieving pinched nerve pressure
+- How it works: By creating more space for compressed nerves and relieving pinched nerve pressure

 - What to expect: Doctors insert a small tube into the affected disc and then thread a tiny drill through the tube.
 The drill shaves away a miniscule part of the disc nucleus to create more space around pinched nerves.